akainth015/akainth.me/content/_index_/experience.md

         <h2>API Intern, Plume</h2>
     </div>

-Upgraded the network operations center to ECMAScript6, improved its accessibility, and halved its load times.
-Kicked off the migration from AngularJS 1.x to Angular 8, and added support for dynamic CORS headers to microservices.
+My first time interning, I upgraded the network operations center to ECMAScript6, improved its accessibility, and halved its load times.
+I also kicked off the migration from AngularJS 1.x to Angular 8, and added support for dynamic CORS headers to microservices.
 </section>

 ### 2018